DurgNomis-drol/mytoyota/README.md

 ## Description

-Python 3 package to communicate with Toyota Connected Services.
+Python 3 package to communicate with [Toyota Connected Europe](https://www.toyota-europe.com/about-us/toyota-in-europe/toyota-connected-europe) Services.
 This is an unofficial package and Toyota can change their API at any point without warning.

 ## Installation